mwpenny/gbplay/docs/_game-protocols/Street-Fighter-2.md

 Each round has a short introduction, after which both games will pause until two synchronization transfers take place: `0xE9`/`0xEA` and `0xF0`/`0xFA`.
 After this, joypad input is constantly exchanged as in the menu-related states.
+The required delay between transfers is ~5 ms.

 The link cable protocol has no mechanism to report where fighters are or which moves are used.
 Instead, both games feed the received joypad data to the